-- are a female and are a citizen of a developing country or emerging economy.
-You are not eligible to apply if you hold dual citizenship of which one is citizenship of a developed country;
+- be a female and a citizen of a developing country or emerging economy.
+Note: you are not eligible to apply if you hold dual citizenship of which one is citizenship of a developed country.

-- are preparing for a PhD, or postdoctoral study in the physical sciences, engineering and related disciplines
+- be preparing for a PhD, or postdoctoral study in the physical sciences, engineering and related disciplines.